By the numbers

-The site was out of date and the editorial team was restricted by the types of content they could publish.
-In addition to SEO concerns, the CMS codebase had become difficult to maintain, especially without significant development support, and there were SEO concerns.
+The site was out of date, and the editorial team was restricted by the types of content it could publish.
+The CMS codebase had become difficult to maintain, especially without significant development support, and there were SEO concerns.

 We were under time pressure to get something live that represented a high-quality user experience, which is often a recipe for trouble.
-That’s one of the reasons why it was very important to have flexible technical partner and platform to work with.
+That’s one of the reasons why it was very important to have a flexible technical partner and platform to work with.

 After successfully launching the Museum Network in less than 90 days, Sotheby’s migrated its flagship corporate site from AEM to Brightspot.